intellectivelab/docs.intellectivelab.com/index.md

 It will check if the docker image is available locally.
 If not then it will be downloaded automatically.
 For the first time, it will take some time to download the image.
-Once downloaded, the local unity instance will be up & running.
+Once downloaded, the local Unity instance will be up & running.

 **Access the Unity**